 Year 1 - completing Phase 3, Phase 5 and Phase 5 alternatives

 Year 2 - completing Phase 5 and key alternatives until end of Autumn term, Phase 6

 Working with parents

 We know it is essential to work with parents to ensure they are able to work with and support their child at home with their phonics development.
 We send home a phonetically decodable book for children to read with their parents which supports consolidating the phonics sounds they have learnt.

-Usually we would offer a parent workshop for each year group where we would teach a phonics lesson and allow parents to come to observe and ask questions, however, due to COVID, this cannot happen.
-We will therefore support other ways to support parents including sending home a parent pack and recording the key information for a phonics session for parents to watch on the video session of our website.
+We offer a parent workshop for each year group where we allow parents to observe and ask questions.
+We also support in other ways including sending home a parent pack and recording the key information for a phonics session for parents to watch on the video session of our website.